-- I. Case and procedure logs as appropriate - II.
-Monthly attending evaluation of resident - III.
-Monthly peer to peer evaluation of resident - IV.
-Verbal feedback is provided by attending staff daily in both the operating room and the clinic and more formally mid-way through the rotation - V. Mini-CEX evaluation - VI.
-Bedside procedural skills evaluation - VII.
-360 degree evaluation - VIII.
-Chief residents coordination of the selection of articles and presentations at Journal clubs. - IX.
+- I. Case and procedure logs as appropriate

+- II.
+Attending evaluation of resident

+- III.
+Verbal feedback is provided by attending staff in both the operating room and the clinic and more formally mid-way through the rotation

+- IV.
+Mini-CEX evaluation

+- V. Bedside procedural skills evaluation

+- VI.
+360 degree evaluation

+- VII.
+Chief residents coordination of the selection of articles and presentations at Journal clubs.

+- VIII.
 Chief residents leadership of the weekly fracture conference, specialty conference, and monthly morbidity and mortality conference.